glycerine/thinkgo/README.md

 thinkgo
 =======

-Here is my outline for those learning Go for the first time.
+Here is my outline for those learning Go.
 This will get you up to speed quickly.

-The [Go standard library](http://golang.org/pkg/) is a gem, and much more comprehensive than most languages standard libs.
+The [Go standard library](http://golang.org/pkg/) is a gem, and much, much more comprehensive than other standard libraries.
 In particular [net/http library](http://golang.org/pkg/net/http) is a full-on web serving framework, batteries included.

 a.
 Upfront hints: When googling or searching stack overflow, search for "golang" instead of "go".
 The standard alias "golang" has been adopted, even in the official website [golang.org](http://golang.org).